gleam-lang/gleam/notes/talk.md

   cerl:c_tuple(Cerls).
 ```

 Here is a tuple node.
-It has child nodes, the elements the tuple contains.
+It's children are the elements of the tuple.
-This tuple has a length of 2 that contained the atom "ok" and the string
+This tuple contains the atom "ok" and the string "hello", so the children
-"hello" the child nodes would be the atom and the string nodes.
+would be would be the atom node and the string node.

 In Gleam this tuple node is a record with an elements property, which is a list
-containing the list and the string.
+containing the atom and the string.

-The codegen clause that handles converting tuples first maps the codegen
+The clause that handles converting tuples first maps the codegen
 function over the elements list to convert the contents to Core Erlang.
 Once
 the children are converted the `c_tuple` function is called on the new
 elements to create a Core Erlang tuple.